Clinics

 Clinics are teaching law offices where students work as lead attorneys on real cases under the close supervision of seasoned faculty members.

-In Notre Dame Law School's clinics, second- and third-year students receive academic credit while providing free legal services to individuals, small businesses, and nonprofit organizations.
+In Notre Dame Law School's clinics, second- and third-year students, as well as LL.M. students, receive academic credit while providing free legal services to individuals, small businesses, and nonprofit organizations in the South Bend region and around the world.

 These experiences — which include litigation, transactional work, and mediation — complement the analytical training of the classroom by enabling law students to develop practical skills and explore potential career paths.

-The Applied Mediation Clinic, Community Development Clinic, and Eviction Clinic are located in the Notre Dame Clinical Law Center at 725 Howard Street in South Bend.
+The Applied Mediation Clinic, Community Development Clinic, Eviction Clinic, and Special Education Clinic are located in the Notre Dame Clinical Law Center at 725 Howard Street in South Bend.
 The Exoneration Justice Clinic operates out of offices across the street at 806 Howard Street.
-The Religious Liberty Clinic is housed in Biolchini Hall of Law on Notre Dame's campus.
+The Religious Liberty Clinic and the Global Human Rights Clinic are housed in Biolchini Hall of Law on Notre Dame's campus.

 Information for potential clients